psuzn/psuzn/README.md

 # 👋 Hi there

 I'm Sujan, a software engineer living in Kathmandu, Nepal.
-I'm here on Github building stuff like [Multiplatform Utils](https://github.com/psuzn/mp-utils) and [Play Deals](https://github.com/psuzn/play-deals).
+I'm here on Github building stuff like [Kotlin Multiplatform Utils](https://github.com/psuzn/mp-utils) and [Play Deals](https://github.com/psuzn/play-deals).

 # Things I work on
 I get drawn to anything I spend some time playing with.
 This has led me to learn and work on different technologies over the years.
-I work on anything from native Android and IOS apps, backends(JVM/node), and database design and I have even built some mobile games along the way.
-I enjoy designing things from the ground up, involving and being part of all aspects.
+I work on anything from native Android/IOS apps, and backends(JVM/node), and also do a little bit of database design and DevOps.
+I have even built some small mobile games along the way.
+I enjoy designing things from the ground up and being part of all aspects.

 ## Drop me a line